 Cantiague Park is a one-stop park that has it all.
 The swimming facility includes a kiddie pool and interactive sprinkler play area for younger kids.
 There's an Olympic-sized pool, diving pool, and two water slides for older kids and adults.
 Fees vary for Nassau County residents and nonresidents, but are generally $6-$20 per child and $9-$25 per adult.

-The state-of-the-art sprinkler park in Rockville Centre was recently renovated.
+The state-of-the-art sprinkler park in Rockville Centre was renovated in 2017 to include smart playground compatibility.
 Photo by Natalie Ferro Aurigema

 Children's Park — Rockville Centre